ably/sdk-api-reference/descriptions.md

 ## class `PaginatedResult<T>`

-The `PaginatedResult<T>` object represents a page of results for all message and presence history, stats, and REST presence requests.
-The response from a REST API paginated query is accompanied by metadata that indicates the relative queries available to the `PaginatedResult` object.
+Contains a page of results for message or presence history, stats, or REST presence requests.
+A `PaginatedResult` response from a REST API paginated query is also accompanied by metadata that indicates the relative queries available to the `PaginatedResult` object.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|